Interview with Choreographer and Performance Artist

 I worked in Europe fairly early in my career and encountered true professionalism there for the first time.
 Back then in Korea, there were few opportunities to learn systematically or to understand what mindset and work ethic dancers should have.

-During my studies, the German choreographer Misha Fruck was invited to my university.
+During my studies, the German choreographer Micha Purucker was invited to my university as a visiting professor.
 This led to a collaboration with his project in Munich, where I worked for two months in Germany.
 It was the first time I signed a contract, attended rehearsals at set times, and experienced structured work processes.

 What impressed me most was the attitude of my fellow dancers.
 They prepared their bodies before rehearsals on their own, cared for their physical condition daily, and always came to work in the best possible shape.
 Seeing that taught me how important discipline and mindset are for a professional dancer.
-This experience became the foundation for my early international work and continues to influence me today.
+Reflecting on myself, my own excessive ambitions and moments of complacency, this experience became an important starting point for my early international practice and continues to have a significant influence on my work today.

 After graduating, I spontaneously attended an open audition in Munich—with about 200 applicants.
 The final round involved an improvisation task.
 I barely understood English at the time, so I improvised based on what I thought the choreographer wanted.
 To my surprise, my interpretation was exactly what he had in mind, and I was selected.
 Looking back, it was almost comical but also proof that dance truly can be a universal language.